syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/faqs/word-document-faqs.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/FAQs/Check-compatibility-mode).

-## Which units does Essential DocIO uses for measurement properties such as size, margins, etc, in a Word document?
+## Which units does Essential&reg; DocIO uses for measurement properties such as size, margins, etc, in a Word document?

-Essential DocIO library uses Points for measurement properties in a Word document.
+Essential&reg; DocIO library uses Points for measurement properties in a Word document.